 They aren’t the most glamorous thing in your home, but toilets play a big role in our day-to-day lives.
 So jump on in, and let’s talk about toilets and other items for the bathroom you maybe haven’t given much thought to before.

 Dual-Flush Toilets are Great… Sometimes

 Dual-flush toilets are a great way to show your commitment to water conservation, but you may want to put a low-flow toilet in places where you have guests, instead.
 Not everyone knows how to use dual-flush toilets properly, and you may end up with people flushing twice and using far more water than if you had just installed a low-flow toilet.

 After the toilet paper shortage of 2020, we were personally curious about bidet options for the home.
 What was once a cost and space-prohibitive luxury has now become something far more commonplace.
 You can even find a bidet toilet seat at large warehouse stores at a reasonable price.
 While it would be ideal to have an electrical outlet near the toilet to plug one into, you can also have an unheated version that will mean the water coming out will be brisk, but definitely will do the job.

 Not only are bidets a great way to decrease or eliminate toilet paper usage, but they are also a wonderful addition to a home where mobility issues are a concern.

 Yes, You Can Have a Urinal in Your Home

-Abbas and Hyrel brought up that some clients have inquired about installing urinals in their bathrooms.
+Some clients have inquired about installing urinals in their bathrooms.
 If you have space in your bathroom, you may want to explore installing a separate urinal.
 Some people find that their bathroom cleaning is cut down significantly by installing a urinal or two in their home.